decyphertek-io/decyphertek/docs/products/gcp-nethsecurity-instructions.md

         - Add User
         - Click Unsaved Changes > Apply Changes

+* Note: You can only ssh in as the root user, not the new admin user.

 * Serial Console Access:
     - If you are unable to access SSH Access, can access via serial console.
     - GCP > Instance > Edit > Enable Serial Console access